- This event has passed.

 In-person attendance is strongly preferred, but there is an option to attend online.
 If you would like to attend the virtual training, please select the online training ticket at the bottom of this page.

 9 AM to 4 PM with breaks and lunch provided

 Effective interventions throughout the divorce process, including pre-divorce, post-divorce, co-parenting plans, custody schedules, and custody and co-parenting dispute resolution.

-This 36-hour Court Involved Therapists course will train you to meet the qualifications of the Association of Family and Conciliations Courts (AFCC) practice guidelines.
+This 36-hour Court Involved Therapists course will train you to meet the qualifications of the Association of Family and Conciliations Courts (AFCC) Court-Involved Therapy guidelines.

 Participants are required to have completed their COVID-19 vaccinations at least two weeks prior to the start of this program or provide proof of a negative test within 24 hours prior to the start of training.
 In-person attendance is strongly encouraged.
 However, if you are unable to travel and are interested in attending remotely, please contact the Registration Manager for more information.

 To register, scroll to the bottom of this page.